Perimenopause Brown Discharge: 7 Causes & Solutions

 Conclusion

-If the brown discharge is because of menopause, it will lessen by the time you reach the later half of perimenopause.
+If the brown discharge is because you are transitioning into menopause, it will lessen by the time you reach the later half of perimenopause.
 Moreover, by menopause, it will subside eventually.
-However, if you have any other alarming symptoms, then do not pass it off as perimenopause woes.
+However, if you have any other alarming symptoms, then do not pass them off as perimenopause woes.
 Address it right away and immediately contact the doctor.

 Ensure to provide the healthcare provider with adequate information, like your last menstrual period, any medications you are on, or even any pain you face in the abdominal or pelvic region.